 This Course includes the study of house planning, design, and building construction.
 Students will design and develop floor plans, elevations, section and plot plans as well as a scale model of their own house design.

 1/2 unit of credit.
-No prerequisite.
+Prerequisite- Grades 10-12.
 This course satisfies the computer literacy requirement.

 STAGECRAFT – (Semester Course)